 And can I say that I find this particular diagnosis more than a little ironic, given that you were never able to earn either a single B or C in high school?
 Of course, you were always pretty wasted in those days, too.
 Rest assured that if they handed out grades for being able to hold your liquor while completing Driver’s Ed, you’d have finally earned an A for sure!

 That reminds me: I was also wondering if you might have that copy of The Da Vinci Code I lent you a few years back?
-I really don’t think it should take you this long to finish reading it—it’s practically a young-adult reading level text, and I wanted to read it again to look for any connection to my 7th grade gym teacher, who I’m convinced is part of an Illuminati conspiracy.
+I really don’t think it should take you this long to finish reading it—it’s practically a young-adult text, and I wanted to read it again to look for any connection to my 7th grade gym teacher, who I’m convinced is part of an Illuminati conspiracy.
 Even if he’s not, he was at least way too interested in my bathing habits back in school, and he was always keen to point out whenever I missed a spot while showering after one of our bi-weekly tickle fights in his office.

 Additionally, you still owe me 20 bucks from that time I helped you buy those songs on the jukebox at The Thirsty Bear.
 This was a year-and-a-half ago, and the only music you played with the money I gave you was Bare Naked Ladies and Spice Girls.
 Apparently you wanted to hear “Spice Up Your Life” seven times in a row that day, and it really annoyed the other patrons who were an unrecognizable shade of brown.